 Now, compare that to an equal serving size of chicken breast:

 - Vitamin A: 21 IU | 0% DV

 - Vitamin B2 (riboflavin): 0.1 mg | 7% DV

 - Vitamin B6: 0.6 mg | 30% DV

 - Vitamin B9 (folate): 4 mcg | 1% DV

 - Vitamin B12 (cobalamin): 0.3 mcg | 6% DV

 - Selenium: 27.6 mcg | 39%

-When other nutrients are factored in, chicken breast comes out a bit ahead – it’s lower in fat for example – but it can’t compare overall.
+Chicken breast is often considered “healthier” because it’s lower in fat, for example, but nutrient-wise it can’t compare with liver.
 Do you have to swear off muscle meat in favor of organs?
 Of course not.
 Rather, see where you can find an opportunity to include beef liver in your weekly routine.